Kalman filter: Details

 The algorithm structure of the Kalman filter resembles that of Alpha beta filter.
 The Kalman filter can be written as a single equation; however, it is most often conceptualized as two distinct phases: "Predict" and "Update".
 The predict phase uses the state estimate from the previous timestep to produce an estimate of the state at the current timestep.
 This predicted state estimate is also known as the a priori state estimate because, although it is an estimate of the state at the current timestep, it does not include observation information from the current timestep.
 In the update phase, the innovation (the pre-fit residual), i.e. the difference between the current a priori prediction and the current observation information, is multiplied by the optimal Kalman gain and combined with the previous state estimate to refine the state estimate.
 This improved estimate based on the current observation is termed the a posteriori state estimate.

 Typically, the two phases alternate, with the prediction advancing the state until the next scheduled observation, and the update incorporating the observation.
 However, this is not necessary; if an observation is unavailable for some reason, the update may be skipped and multiple prediction procedures performed.
 Likewise, if multiple independent observations are available at the same time, multiple update procedures may be performed (typically with different observation matrices Hk).

 Predict

 Update

-The formula for the updated (a posteriori) estimate covariance above is valid for the optimal Kk gain that minimizes the residual error, in which form it is most widely used in applications.
+The second formula for the updated (a posteriori) estimate covariance above is known as the "Joseph form" that is often used in applications (numerically more stable than the more simple usual formulation).
 Proof of the formulae is found in the derivations section, where the formula valid for any Kk is also shown.